Mevagissey Village: Is It Worth Visiting?

 Is Mevagissey worth visiting?

 Yes, if you want a proper Cornish harbour village for a wander, something to eat, and a few easy hours by the water.
-It is less suited to anyone expecting a big all-day attraction.

 Are there pubs, restaurants and takeaways in Mevagissey?